 Trustees should expect to spend, at a minimum, 10 hours per month fulfilling service responsibilities but must be prepared to dedicate up to 20 to 30 hours depending on the needs of the school.
 This is particularly true of Trustees in committee leadership positions.
 Trustees are not compensated financially for the significant time and resources they commit, but enjoy the satisfaction of knowing their contributions help sustain GISNY and support our school’s outstanding student outcomes and long-term institutional financial stability.

-Trustees are members of and asked to commit to a minimum annual $1,000 tax-deductible donations to German International School New York.
+It is suggested that trustees commit to a minimum annual $1,000 tax-deductible donation to German International School New York.